 Rockville Town Square is at the center of the City of Rockville.
 There, you can explore over 25 dining options, including El Mercat Bar de Tapas, Peter Chang, or Lebanese Taverna.
 You'll also find gyms, spas, Dawson’s Market, the Rockville Memorial Library, and more.

-The Rio Washingtonian Center, a lakefront shopping and entertainment center, is another popular spot in Rockville.
+Rio Lakefront, a waterfront shopping and entertainment center, is another popular spot for Rockville residents.
 You'll find over 40 different shopping and dining options like Nando’s Peri-Peri, Copper Canyon Grill, Uncle Julio's, Target, South Moon Under, and Dick's Sporting Goods.
 There's also a movie theater, paddle boating, and a lakeside walking trail.

 Take a stroll through Downtown Crown and explore various salons and spas and 13 different restaurants, including Ruth’s Chris Steakhouse, &pizza, and Paladar Latin Kitchen & Rum Bar.
 Or you can stop by the Fallsgrove Village Center for Bethesda Bagels, Safeway, Chipotle, Mamma Lucia, Panera Bread, Starbucks, and more.